redhat-cop/infra.aap_configuration/README.md

 ## Getting Help

-We are on the Ansible Forums and Matrix, if you want to discuss something, ask for help, or participate in the community, please use the #infra-config-as-code tag on the fourm, or post to the chat in Matrix.
+We are on the Ansible Forums and Matrix, if you want to discuss something, ask for help, or participate in the community, please use the #infra-config-as-code tag on the form, or post to the chat in Matrix.

 [Ansible Forums](https://forum.ansible.com/tag/infra-config-as-code)